 - Division IV - Eclectic Ensembles Division: Defined as any ensemble not performing classical music.
 Improvisation is encouraged!

-- Division V - Chamber Ensembles Division: Three to nine players, including piano and winds.
-Chamber Music literature – one player per part; Schools must register in at least one other Division (I-IV) in addition to Division V
+- Division V - Chamber Ensembles Division: Three to nine players (may include piano and winds) performing chamber Music literature – one player per part.
+Schools must register in at least one other Division (I-IV) in addition to Division V

 Each Division will have both Competitive and Non-Competitive tracks with the prerequisite of three entries, minimum, to constitute a Competitive Division.
 Private/select organizations (e.g. youth symphonies and select ensembles from multiple schools) are encouraged to participate, but may only enter the Non-Competitive track.